 Equinor said it would undertake an updated assessment of the project economics in the second quarter.
 It said Empire Offshore Wind aimed to be able to execute planned activities in the offshore installation window in 2025 and reach its planned commercial operation date in 2027 and would engage with suppliers and regulatory bodies to reduce the impact of the stop work order.

-Foundation installation for Empire Wind 1 began in June 2025 and was due to place into autumn 2025.
+Foundation installation for Empire Wind 1 began in June 2025 and was due to take place into autumn 2025.
 Additional work in 2025 was due to include installing cables in the lease area and an export cable that will deliver the power to New York.
 Wind turbine installation was due to begin in early 2026.

 Events